Shimizu-Technology/hafaloha_frontend/docs/vip_code_system.md

 - Batch processing for large email lists
 - Custom email subject and message
 - Preview of email content
+- Tracking of recipient information for each code

 **Props Interface:**
 ```typescript